temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 #### Linux installation

-Use any of the following package managers to install `bash-completion`:
-`apt install bash-completion`
-`pacman -S bash-completion`
-`yum install bash-completion`

 Verify that `bash-completion` is installed by running `type _init_completion`.

 To install the software on Alpine Linux, run: